tactik8/kraken_backend_api_v3/README.md

     1. Sub records go through the same process
 1. Check for duplicate data point
     1. If datap point already exist, stop process.
-1. Record is retrieved from database (reference record)
+1. Record is retrieved from cache or database (reference record)
     1. If record_id is not provided, search base don available uniquely identifiable fields (email, url, etc,)
 1. Keep best data
     1. For each fields (key), the new data popint is compared to the reference record
     1. Best fields (keys) is kept
 1. Datapoint is saved to database
-1. Save new record (if changed)
+1. Save new record to cache
+1. When all records processed, save cache to database
 1. Return record_id

 ## Deleting data point